|

 After adding more hydraulic fluid to the resevoir, I cycled the door all the way

 open.
-The Hydroswing provides for a large clear opening and also serves as
+The door provides for a large clear opening and also serves as

 an awning when open.